oflang/ox/README.md

 ```

 ## Evolution
-- This is the 3rd generation.
+- This is the 3rd tries.
-- The 1st generation defined some valuable ideas.
+- The 1st try defines some valuable ideas.
-- The 2nd generation defined some basic operations.
+- The 2nd try defines some basic operations.
-- The 3rd generation tries to put all things together.
+- The 3rd try tries to put all things together.

 Have fun!